BlogOverview

 10. Implementation: Implement things learned from mistakes and justify the change.

-Your next step towards a better error culture
+Your next step towards a culture of fault tolerance

 In our "Quick Check Error Culture We have compiled key indicators that you can use to assess the Assess the error culture of your company or team at a glance them.